So, this past weekend was a great weather weekend, and, since I am indeed in the Northeast, I took full advantage of it!

 We continued on, and eventually left all the noise of traffic and the hardness of the pavement.
 We entered ....

 We noticed, however, that there seemed to be a lot of fallen brush and branches, even trees, that testified to a rather rough season just gone by.
 It didn't look quite to rough last October.
 Hmm.
-But it was cleared enough for us to walk very pleasurably on the path.

 This experience finally reminded me of my boyhood wanderings, and comforted me in the way that familiar things often do.
 As if I had discovered an old book that I had loved as a kid, or remember a time when a friend and I had explored the woods behind my house and discovered hidden caves in rocky hillsides, or just walked on comfortable with not having any destination, yet confident that we would find our way.